A Crossover that Seats 7 Does Exist: Mitsubishi Outlander

 …and there were plenty of cup holders for us to nab some drinks!

 So how does the Mitsubishi Outlander seat 7?
 You’ve got the 2 up front, then a middle row of 3 (and the middle in there can pull down for an arm-rest and cup-holder).
 In the back you start with a huge trunk area…..then just pull up on the straps and lock one seat in place, then another!
 So you can do both, or keep some extra storage space and just do a single seat back there.
+Check out our buyers guide for best car seats for single cab truck for our top picks..
 The head rests are stored neatly under the back trunk area…

 Here’s how easy it is to pop them up and back down!